JohnathaOlivDev/SurveyFormProject/README.md

-A survey form developed as part of Responsive Web Design certification.
+A survey form developed as part of my Responsive Web Design certification.